Latest posts by Hannah Wallen (see all)

 So how does the Women’s March fit in to the due process/civil rights discussion?

-Why, by having an ardent promoter of Sharia law with ties to Hamas and as one of its promoters, of course!
+Why, by having an ardent promoter of Sharia law with ties to Hamas as one of its promoters, of course!
 Who needs constitutionally guaranteed rights?

 Linda Sarsour is not the only civil rights opponent on the site’s list.
 Among the honorary co-chairs is Gloria Steinem, whose publication and promotion of Mary P. Koss’s “research” led to the use of Koss’s work to persuade Congress to replace the gender-neutral Family Violence Services and Prevention act of 1984 with the gender-discriminatory, due-process-violating Violence Against Women Act of 1994 and later the even more due-process-violating Campus SaVE act.
 Koss’s dysfunctional methodology is now used in federal government intimate partner and sexual violence research that is also used to inform law and policy.
 Even the researchers using her methods don’t know why.